-19. NGOs play an important role in environmental education in Hungary.
-In fact, most NGOs carry out some sort of educational/awareness raising activities in connection with their mainstream activities.
-NGOs maintain a strong presence both in the formal and the informal environmental educational scene (with respect to, inter alia, preparation and distribution of educational toolkits, implementation of teacher training programmes, operation of educational centres, organisation of camps, issue of publications, press campaigns, own events, organisation of green programmes at larger events, festivals).
+27. NGOs play an important role in environmental education in Hungary.
+In fact, most NGOs carry out -some sort of- educational/awareness raising activities in connection with their mainstream activities.
+NGOs maintain a strong presence both in the formal and the informal environmental educational scene (with respect to, inter alia, preparation and distribution of educational toolkits, teacher training programmes, operation of educational centres, organisation of camps, issue of publications, press campaigns, own events, organisation of green programmes at larger events, festivals).

 In addition, a number of NGOs conduct environmental education as their mainstream mission, such as Magyar Környezeti Nevelési Egyesület (Hungarian Society for Environmental Education), Természet és Környezetvédelmi Oktató Központok Országos Szövetsége (Alliance of Environmental and Nature Conservation Training Centres), Természet és Környezetvédő Tanárok Egyesülete (Society of Environmental and Nature Conservation Teachers) and Erdei Iskola Egyesület (Forest School Association).
-The voluntary activity of these associations has been instrumental in the emergence of the forest school movement, which served as a basis for the introduction of the Government’s own national forest school programme.
+The voluntary activity of these associations has been instrumental in the emergence of the forest school movements, which served as a basis for the introduction of the Government’s own national forest school programme.
 They have held specific training programmes for “the greening of schools” as well.
 Since 2005, they have also annually awarded the only environmental education prize, the Lehoczky János Prize.

-Version III of the National Environmental Education Strategy was completed in the summer of 2010 (the first version was completed in 1998, the second version in 2003) which is in each case worked out by NGO experts, teachers and school experts (http://www.mkne.hu/NKNS_uj/layout/NKNS_layout.pdf).

-20. The educational programmes of NGOs have been financed partly by the ministry responsible for the environment and targeted financial schemes, and supported by voluntary work; the ministry supports the NGOs by announcing each year the “Green Resource” tender.
+28. The educational programmes of NGOs have been financed partly by application funds announced by the ministry responsible for the environment and targeted financial schemes, and supported by voluntary work; the ministry supports civil institutions by announcing each year the “Green Resource” tender.
 There is a high proportion of participants conducting environmental education and awareness raising in the programmes of the tender.
-In addition, the tenders under the Environment Operational Programme, the European Economic Area/Norwegian Fund tender in 2007 and the announcement of the Swiss Contribution tender in 2008 established new opportunities for the funding of NGOs.
-In 2008 a project was launched through the tender entitled “Sustainable lifestyle and consumption habits” (KEOP-6.1. scheme), with funding in the total value of HUF 2,551 million (10,204,000 EUR) from the European Regional Development Fund, until the end of 2010, which also includes 170 environmental education tasks.
+In addition, the tenders under the Environment and Energy Operational Programme (KEOP) and the announcement of the Swiss Contribution tender in 2008 established new opportunities for the funding of NGOs.
+In 2008 a project was launched through the tender entitled “Sustainable lifestyle and consumption habits” (KEOP-6.1.0 and 6.2.0 scheme), with funding in the total value of HUF 12 billion from the European Regional Development Fund, until the end of 2012, 796 projects were launched.
 These projects, with a funding rate of 90-100%, have and continue to reach the entire Hungarian population.

-The above is supplemented by a so-called Hungarian-Hungarian Green Programme designed for Hungarian communities living in the neighbouring countries.
-It is a civil society initiative (raised by Ökofórum) that is aimed at the promotion of cross-border environmental relations.
-The preparation and implementation of the educational and awareness-raising programme of the initiative is in progress, under the coordination of the ministry responsible for the environment.
-Five working groups were established, where one deals with research, education, training and professional training and the development of environmentally conscious behaviour and activity.
+Beneficiaries and professional executioners of the KEOP subsidies are in many cases civil institutions.

 Article 3, paragraph 4 (recognition of and support for environmental NGOs)

-What is the level of complexity of the existing procedures for NGO registration?
+What is the level of complexity of the existing procedures for civil institution registration?